-I am a 4th year graduate student in the Deparment of Astrophysical Sciences at Princeton University.
+I am now a research fellow at University of Oxford and this page will move soon.
+I completed my PhD in the Deparment of Astrophysical Sciences at Princeton University in September 2014.
 I got my undergraduate degree in Physics from the Universidad de Buenos Aires, Argentina.
-My main current interests are cosmology, in particular galaxy clusters and their connection to the large-scale structure of the Universe.
+My main current interests are cosmology, in particular, I study the intrinsic alignments of galaxies.
+I also like to think about galaxy clusters and their connection to the large-scale structure of the Universe.

 Would you like to get in touch?
 Do so at nchisari [at] astro.princeton.edu

-I am currently working mainly with Dr. Michael Strauss and Dr. Rachel Mandelbaum on developing a cluster finder algorithm.
-I am also interested in the intrinsic alignments of clusters and galaxies.
+I am currently working mainly with Dr. Michael Strauss and Dr. Rachel Mandelbaum on measuring intrinsic alignments of cluster galaxies.
+I am also developing a cluster finder algorithm based on the Adaptive Matched Filter method.
+In general, I am interested in the intrinsic alignments of clusters and galaxies.

 During my undergraduate studies, I worked with Dr. Leonardo Pellizza and Dr. Patricia Tissera at the Instituto de Astronomia y Fisica del Espacio ( IAFE ) in Buenos Aires.
 We studied the host galaxies of long gamma-ray bursts using semianalytic models and the Millennium simulation.